 Secondly and closely related to the first achievement, the project succeeded in refining four low-cost housing construction techniques to make them more earthquake resistant.
 In collaboration with FUNDASAL, the project undertook the experimental housing construction pilot, based on the refined quake-resistance methods.
 With regard to the soil cement method, one of the four appropriate technologies for low-cost housing, the project improved the soil cement by adding the locally available volcanic ash to soils.
-Furthermore, in collaboration with El Salvador's "Chagas' disease project" with JICA assistance, the Taishin project also introduced cement plaster for adobes, which is effective in preventing the vector insect of Chagas'
+Furthermore, in collaboration with El Salvador's "Chagas' disease project" with JICA assistance, the Taishin project also introduced cement plaster for adobes, which is effective in preventing the vector insect of Chagas' disease (kissing bugs) from encroaching into the walls and floors of the adobe houses.
+The introduction of such improved technique of low-cost adobe methods, which is more quake-resistant and repellent to insects, would be particularly beneficial for low-income groups.
+Following the satisfactory results of the pilots, manuals and training materials on the quake-resistant construction methods were developed and distributed widely.
+Several training events for its dissemination have also been organized.

-&lt;sup>8 SECI, Ba and Leadership: a Unified Model of Dynamic Knowledge Creation P15
+8 SECI, Ba and Leadership: a Unified Model of Dynamic Knowledge Creation P15